BBaysinger/bb-portfolio/README.md

 Every motion and frame transition is built natively — no external 3D, physics, or sprite libraries.
 The surrounding infrastructure (Terraform, Docker, AWS, GitHub Actions) exists not as ornamentation, but as proof of production-level rigor: CI/CD, secrets pipelines, multi-environment orchestration, and cloud resource hygiene.

-> **Monorepo Note:** This repo currently contains an interactive development portfolio _and_ a developer-oriented deployment orchestrator library; the orchestrator and repo root will spin out into its own repository soon.
+> **Monorepo Note:** This repo contains the portfolio app plus internal deployment tooling (scripts, CI/CD helpers).
+That tooling supports operating the site but isn’t a user-facing feature.

 Note: this project is still evolving — features, UX, and infrastructure are actively iterated.